syuja/GreenPlumSetup/docs/HelpfulCommands.md

             gpstop

 **Ngram Dataset**:
+`gpfdist` does not support zipped files, it only supports `.gz` or `.bz2`.
+It will be important to unzip the files before you can query them in the external table.

             #finds all *.zip, unzips them in their current dir, and deletes the compressed
             find . -name "*.zip" | xargs -P 5 -I fileName sh -c 'unzip -o -d "$(dirname "fileName")/" "fileName" && rm "fileName"'
             #gpfdist only support gzip and bzip, so the Ngram data set needs to be unzipped first
             #simply unzipping makes the data double in size

+Running `xargs` with the `-P` flag runs many unzipping processes in parallel.
+You may wish to consider using `parallel` if `xargs` isn't working for you.

 [Top](#top)